polywrap/wrap-integrations/protocol/substrate/core-wrapper/DEMO.md

 ## Missing part
-- The wiring the `signer-provider` plugin in creating a signature of a message.
+- The usage of `signer-provider` plugin in creating a signature of a message.
 - This will be the last leg of the development process, the code for submitting extrinsic has already been prepared as we have decoupled the `composing`, `signing` and `submitting` the extrinsics into each functions to allow more flexibility.
 - Development plan: